eurisko-us/eurisko-us.github.io/_pages/resources.md

   and <i>shareable</i> links to your Overleaf documents, e.g.
   <font size="3em"><code>https://www.overleaf.com/read/wjmgkxpccvpj</code></font>.

-<br><br>Before you submit your assignment, make sure that your code runs, follows the <a class="body" href="https://eurisko-us.github.io/resources/#coding-commandments">coding commandments</a>, and satisfies ALL the requirements outlined in the assignment!
+<br><br>Before you submit your assignment, make sure that your code runs, follows the <a class="body" href="https://eurisko-us.github.io/resources/#coding-commandments">coding commandments</a>, the <a class="body" href="https://eurisko-us.github.io/resources/#latex-commandments">LaTeX commandments</a>, and satisfies ALL the requirements outlined in the assignment!
 Poor-quality assignments will not be graded.

 <!--